Date: 2017 – 2021

 Location: Location not provided for purposes of confidentiality.

-Groundwater Monitoring: Leaaf conducted annual groundwater monitoring at an abandoned antifreeze recycling facility, revealing the need to prepare a Work Plan, a Quality Assurance/Quality Control (QA/QC) Plan, and a Technical Sampling and Analysis Plan to conduct additional site investigation at the property based on the results of the groundwater sampling and previous investigations.
+Groundwater Monitoring: Leaaf Environmental, LLC (Leaaf) conducted annual groundwater monitoring at an abandoned antifreeze recycling facility, revealing the need to prepare a Work Plan, a Quality Assurance/Quality Control (QA/QC) Plan, and a Technical Sampling and Analysis Plan (SAP) to conduct an additional site investigation at the property.
 Constituents of Concern (COCs) at the facility include chlorinated solvents from antifreeze processing, and petroleum hydrocarbons from fuel/waste oil storage.

 Leeaf gauged and sampled three monitor wells and prepared a report in accordance with Risk Evaluation/Corrective Action Program (RECAP) comparing the findings to RECAP screening standards.
-Potentiometric surface and areas of concern were depicted on figures.
-The report was submitted to and approved by the Louisiana Department of Environmental Quality (LDEQ).
+A report including figures depicting potentiometric and areas of concern was submitted to and approved by the Louisiana Department of Environmental Quality (LDEQ).